01011010101/OW2-Superbots/README.md

 - Automatic Storm Arrows.
 ---
 #### HAZARD
-- Jagged Wall CD: 50%
-- Violent Leap CD: 50%
+- Phreak Flag: Slashed targets are marked with a 💀.
+- No Future: Marked targets take 300% damage from all sources.
 - Medium Armor: 50% Armor.
-- _WORK IN PROGRESS_
 ---
 #### ILLARI
 - Heat Blast: Headshots set bots on fire.
 - Solar Flare: Knocks back and burns bots.
 - Ultimate: BFG 9000: Fire a massive plasma round that does 85 damage and then scorches for additional 5 damage over 5 seconds.
 If bots sustain any damage they will instantly die after 5 seconds.
   ##### 💬 Tip:
-  Take advantage of stuns from BASTION's Flashbangs, JUNKER QUEEN's Banshee Scream, or LIFEWEAVER's paralitic Nightshade ultimate to get free headshots!
+  Take advantage of stuns from BASTION's Flashbangs, JUNKER QUEEN's Banshee Scream, or LIFEWEAVER's paralitic Nightshade ultimate to get headshots!
 ---
 #### JUNKER QUEEN
 - Press [RELOAD] to swap shouts.